wavemaker/docs/learn/figma-autocode-plugin/working-with-autocode-plugin.md

   />
 </div>

-## Quick Guide

-Follow these steps to turn your Figma design into code using the WaveMaker AutoCode plugin:
+Here are the steps to turn your Figma design into code using the WaveMaker AutoCode plugin:

 1. **Find the Plugin** – Search for **WaveMaker AutoCode** in the **Figma Community Marketplace** or click [here](https://www.figma.com/@wavemaker).
 2. **Open Your Design** – Use your existing Figma file or the sample file provided with the plugin.